What is a safe mail?

 Best practice when you mail

 A secure email practice is essential to protect personal information and avoid data breaches.
 Many cyber attacks begin with an action taken by an employee that results in a cyber attack on the entire company’s systems.
-Bad e-mail practices include sharing personal information without request, storing e-mails for too long and clicking on unknown links, etc. To protect personal data and comply with GDPR, employees should be informed about good practices for sending and receiving e-mails or when forwarding mails.
+Bad e-mail practices include sharing personal information without request, storing e-mails for too long and clicking on unknown links, etc. To protect personal data and comply with GDPR, employees should be informed about good practices for sending and receiving e-mails.

 How we can help you

 Although email is the most popular form of communication in business, it is a challenge to have a secure email for many reasons.
-At Safe Onlines, we have developed an application for Microsoft e-mails, ShareSimple.
+At Safe Online, we have developed an application for Microsoft e-mails, ShareSimple.
 ShareSimple makes it possible to share personal and sensitive data securely in Outlook so that it happens automatically.
 The program has been developed for small and medium-sized companies, which means that it is simple to install and user-friendly to use.
-Read more about ShareSimple

 Sebastian Allerelli